Playlist (Babyface album): Critical reception

+Playlist earned largely positive review from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, it received an average score of 74 based on six reviews.
+Ann Powers, writing for Los Angeles Times, found that Playlist was "filled with elegant readings of gems [...] demonstrating just how epic "soft" can be."
+She conluded: "The songs on Playlist have been incorporated into so many people's personal lives – weddings, anniversaries, funerals, heart-to-heart dates and solitary musings – that no amount of snobbery can refute their power."
 AllMusic editor Andy Kellman found that Babyface "put a lot of heart and soul into the material, all of which connected with him as a youngster listening to '70s AM radio [...]
-Apart from Bob Dylan's "Knockin' on Heaven's Door," everything is suited for Babyface, often to the point where the songs don't sound tremendously different from what he has written during the last several years [...] n addition to the eight covers, there are two new songs, both of which fit into the album's scheme sonically while being far from lightweight subject-wise."
+Apart from Bob Dylan's "Knockin' on Heaven's Door," everything is suited for Babyface, often to the point where the songs don't sound tremendously different from what he has written during the last several years [...]
+In addition to the eight covers, there are two new songs, both of which fit into the album's scheme sonically while being far from lightweight subject-wise."
+Mike Joseph from PopMatters called the album a "satisfying trip down memory lane" as well as "Babyface's best work in at least ten years."